-fetch() call into a complete payment flow.
+fetch() call into a complete payment flow across x402, L402, and MPP protocols.
 Your agent never touches wallets, protocols, or transaction signing directly.
 The SDK handles everything behind the scenes.

 The Payment Flow